Hey! My name is Ari and I’m one of the Habit Nest co-founders.

 The summer before I started law school was an important one because I spent the entire summer reading with my dad in our home in Israel.
 My dad is an avid reader and is very much into all different types of disciplines and subjects.
 For over 40 years he’s been studying all forms of religion, different scientific disciplines, communication, relationships… basically everything.

 We spent most of every day reading and talking together about different ideas in a number of different areas of life, and at the end of that summer my eyes had been opened to what seemed like an infinite amount of possible knowledge and understanding.
 I was hooked on learning and growing.

-That is when meditation started to become a big part of my life.
-My existing ideas of idea of what personal growth and development could mean was completely reformed.
+My existing ideas of idea of what personal growth and development could mean were completely reformed.

 In my second year of law school is when Mikey, Amir and I came together to start working on Habit Nest.
 The idea started with Mikey’s concept for a mobile application to help people alter their habits with practical information and guidance.
 As we explored building the application and developing a more well-rounded business, we each got more and more serious about creating a real company based on this idea.

 Even though I was in law school, Habit Nest (what was then called 'Every Damn Day') became my primary focus.
 I ended up doing a program in tax law at New York University in 2016-2017 to give myself a year to see where I saw Habit Nest going before making a decision on which direction to take my career in.